srvk/DiViMe/docs/source/troubleshoot.md

 MemoryError
 ```
 If this happens to you, it's because you are trying to treat more data than the system/your computer can handle.
-What you can do is simply put the remaining files that weren't treated in a seperate folder and treat this folder seperately (and do this until all of your files are treated if it happens again on very big datasets).
+What you can do is simply put the remaining files that weren't treated in a separate folder and treat this folder separately (and do this until all of your files are treated if it happens again on very big datasets).
 After that, you can put back all of your data in the same folder.

 ### Input Format For Transcriptions